 - Stewart Automotive, Sun Valley, CA (1973-1981).
 Design and fabrication of custom automobiles for TV and custom car circuit.
 Also, experimental engine design.
 Read more

-In 1980, I was hired by HITCO in Gardena California to work in the high-temperature carbon-carbon research lab.
-My boss was from Harley Davidson and we mostly talked about cars.
+In 1980, I was hired by HITCO in Gardena, California, to work in the high-temperature carbon-carbon research lab.
+My boss was from Harley Davidson, and we mostly talked about cars.
 He knew I was gay.
-All the people in my small division knew I was gay and asked about my lover on a daily basis.
+All the people in my small division knew I was gay and asked about my lover daily.
 They seem to get a kick out of our openness.
 However, our small group of four engineers and five technicians were isolated from the rest of the company.
 Really, we were physically located about one mile away in a separate building with very little interaction with management.
 I was there for about four years.
-During that time my secret clearance was being renewed.
-I had a secret level clearance at Rocketdyne and it should have taken less than two months to renew.
+During that time, my secret clearance was being renewed.
+I had a secret level clearance at Rocketdyne, and it should have taken less than two months to renew.
 Instead, four years later, it was still pending.
 The head of security had never seen such a stall and asked me if I knew why it was taking so long.
 I suspected what was happening.
 It was a well-known tactic of the Department of Energy (DOE) to delay the clearance of people they deemed a “risk.”
 Because my secret clearance was pending, I was prevented from working on many of the projects I was hired to work on.
 Thus, I became a liability without anyone having to take overt action against me.
-Anyway, my boss was fired after a couple of years and a new manager brought in.
+Anyway, my boss was fired after a couple of years, and a new manager was brought in.
 He did not like gay people.
 He did not like me and was open about calling me names.
-He reported to management about my sexual orientatioin.
+He reported to management about my sexual orientation.
 The president of the corporation was heard saying that they couldn’t have “my kind” working for them.
 The death threats began again.
-Two weeks of that behavior and I knew I had to get out of there; so I quit.
+After two weeks of that behavior and I knew I had to get out of there, so I quit.